 - Pour the stick of melted butter over the bottom of the baking dish then top with the cup of brown sugar, pressing it down evenly so it covers the bottom and soaks up the butter.
-Arrange the sliced apples on top of the brown sugar.
+Drizzle heavy cream over the brown sugar, then arrange the sliced apples on top of the butter, heavy cream and brown sugar.

 - Give the noodles another toss to make sure the custard covers them all, and pour over apples.
 Distribute the noodles evenly over the apples .
 Cover top of dish with buttered tin foil.
 Since it's an upside-down kugel..if you don't cover it the whole hour, the usual crunchy noodle top, which is traditional, would be on the bottom and get soggy, so it's pointless.

 - Bake until the custard is set, about 45 minutes to 1 hour.

 - If you have a platter larger than 13 x 9 inches, flip the noodle kugel onto the platter, as you would an upside down cake.
 If not, let cool, then cut slices and flip them over onto each serving plate.
 Spoon any caramel at the bottom of the pan over slices.
 Tastes great warm or cold!

 Finally, I’d like to extend my prayers and deepest condolences to the families of the shooting victims at the Sandy Hook Elementary School in Newtown, CT.
 I’m completely sickened, shocked and heartbroken over this.